Infinity-Development/Mongo-2-Postgres/README.md

 # Mongo-2-Postgres
-Simple tool used to backup and migrate Data from Mongoose to Postgres on a Rotating/Rolling basis.
+Simple cli used to backup and migrate data from Mongoose to Postgres on a Rotating/Rolling basis.

 ---